kshaw415/univ_modeling/README.md

 - analyzing data received from ABM (figures on time-based plots, etc. )

 ## To-Do:
-- get_exposed() uses probability of transmission to calculate exposure not infected status.
+- det_transmission: return True/False based on infected status (can seem misleading with function name)
+- Each time step need to calculate exposure status (ie after 3 days exposure no transmission, go back to susceptible)